wizant/tinymce-excerpt/readme.txt

 If you have any plugins installed which alter TinyMCE, e.g. to add additional buttons, they will also be applied here.

-Known issues:
+=Known issues:=

-* You can’t send images to the excerpt editor, you’ll just have to send them to the main editor then copy and paste.
+* You can’t send images to the excerpt editor from the edit page file browser; you just have to send them to the main editor, then copy and paste.

 == Installation ==